Halloween Candy Hints

 - non-food treats, like stickers, toys, temporary tattoos, false teeth, little bottles of bubbles and small games, like tiny decks of cards (party-supply stores can be great sources for these)

-- snacks such as small bags of pretzels, sugar-free gum, trail mix, small boxes of raisins, and popcorn
+- snacks such as small bags of pretzels, trail mix, or small boxes of raisins

 - sugar-free candy